Madfarm/AWS-sandbox/module4/ConnectivityToAWS.md

 to allow traffic from the public internet to flow into your VPC you must attatch an Internet Gateway (IGW) to it

-A Virutal Private Gateway only allows people to access the VPC from an approved network
+A Virutal Private Gateway only allows people to access the VPC from an approved network by creating a VPN connection between the VPC and the other network

 ## AWS Direct Connect
 Dedicated private fiber connection from your data center to AWS